Moreutils - A Collection Of More Useful Unix Utilities - OSTechNix

 Install moreutils on Linux

-The moreutils is packaged to many Linux distributions, so you can install it using the distribution’s package manager.
+The moreutils is packaged for many Linux distributions, so you can install it using the distribution's package manager.

 On Arch Linux and derivatives such as Antergos, Manjaro Linux, run the following command to install moreutils.